 You’ll also find some amazing hotels on this island, from luxury grand resorts to beautiful boutique cottages with buckets of character.

 The idea of spending half a day in a cave might sound scary but Thailand’s spectacular and somewhat ‘mystical’ cave formations are far from frightening.
 If you’ve ever seen pictures of iconic giant limestone karsts jutting out of the water for which Krabi is so famous, then you’ll know how impressive these look from the outside; what’s inside is even more extraordinary.

-One of the reasons we choose to travel to this part of the world is to submerge ourselves in a completely different culture and get a taste for how other civilisations live.
+Last but not least is an uncommon accommodation option.
+One of the reasons why we travel is to submerge ourselves in a completely different culture and get a taste of how other cultures live.
 What better way to get under the skin of a country and better understand its way of life than to stay the night with a traditional Thai family?

 ‘Homestays’ are a refreshingly raw way of experiencing a ‘day in the life’ of a family who may be very similar to your own, and yet at the same time are ‘worlds apart’.

-An opportunity to do exactly this can found in the Karen Village, accessible only by 4-wheel drive from Mae Hong Son.
+An opportunity to do exactly this can be found in the Karen Village, accessible only by 4-wheel drive from Mae Hong Son.
 You will have the chance to trek through the beautiful, forested area in which the villagers live, and enjoy a traditionally prepared dinner while you talk and swap stories with your host family.
 And what we know, from our own travels with children, is that each member of the family will take home their own new and authentic story from an experience like this, to cherish and share for years to come.
-Click here for ideas for your own family holiday to Thailand.